yuriprotasio/Node-CLI-File-Creator/README.md

 Simple node cli which asks you a name and creates a file.

-To run it, just use "npm install" on the directory and then use "node index.js"
+To run it, just type "npm install" on the directory and then type "node index.js"